-Heterogeneity analysis was performed using the Q test, being considered significant when P value < 0.1.
-The I2 statistic was used to quantify the presence of heterogeneity in the pooled results.
+Heterogeneity analysis was performed using the Q test, with heterogeneity considered significant when P value < 0.1.
+The $I^2$ statistic was used to quantify the presence of heterogeneity in the pooled results.

 Assessment of reporting biases

 The identification of publication bias with the funnel plot, planned in the protocol, could not be performed because of the small number of articles included in the review.